 This Paula girl thinks that’s one of the best ideas she’s heard in a long time!
 MI is a swell place to vacation; an even better place to live.
 Let me put together a list of ideas for you and see what you think.

 I was excited.
-I liked him.
-Of course I did.
-But still, I didn’t know if he liked me as anything more than a friend.
+I liked him, but I didn’t know if he liked me as more than a friend.
 Maybe he just thought it was cool to message an “author.”
-I couldn’t read him.
-Besides, experience had taught me that I shouldn’t ever assume a guy liked me until he specifically told me so himself.
+Experience had taught me I shouldn’t assume a guy liked me until he specifically told me.

-So I asked my close friends to pray with me that I would love Trevor well by showing him a great vacation—without expecting anything in return.
-I knew that apart from God’s power that would be impossible for me.
+So I asked close friends to pray I would love Trevor well by showing him a great vacation—without expecting anything in return.
+I knew, apart from God’s power, that would be impossible.

 Trevor and I met in “The Promised Land” (a.k.a.
 Chick-fil-A) on a Saturday night.
 We’d never even talked on the phone before—just written back and forth on Facebook for the past four months, but it was as comfortable as could be from the get-go.
 He was sitting at a table when I walked in—not holding a rose like in romance novels—but reading a book in true Trevor fashion.